-KPI 5: Operational planning and intervention design tools support relevance and agility (within partnerships)
+KPI 5: Operational planning and intervention design tools support relevance and agility within partnerships

-- 5.1 Interventions are aligned with national/regional priorities and intended national/regional results - 5.2 Contextual analysis (shared where possible) shapes the intervention designs and implementation. - 5.3 Capacity analysis informs intervention design and implementation, and strategies to address any weakness found are employed - 5.4 Detailed risk (strategic, political, reputational, operational) management strategies ensure the identification, mitigation, monitoring and reporting of risks - 5.5 Intervention designs include the analysis of cross-cutting issues (as defined in KPI2) - 5.6 Intervention designs include detailed and realistic measures to ensure sustainability (as defined in KPI 12) - 5.7 Institutional procedures (including systems for engaging staff, procuring project inputs, disbursing payment, positively support speed of implementation
+- 5.1 Interventions aligned with national/regional priorities and intended national/regional results - 5.2 Contextual analysis (shared where possible) applied to shape the intervention designs and implementation. - 5.3 Capacity analysis informs intervention design and implementation, and strategies to address any weakness found are employed - 5.4 Detailed risk (strategic, political, reputational, operational) management strategies ensure the identification, mitigation, monitoring and reporting of risks - 5.5 Intervention designs include the analysis of cross-cutting issues (as defined in KPI 2) - 5.6 Intervention designs include detailed and realistic measures to ensure sustainability (as defined in KPI 12) - 5.7 Institutional procedures (including systems for engaging staff, procuring project inputs, disbursing payment, logistical arrangements etc.) positively support speed of implementation

-KPI 6: Working in coherent partnerships directed at leveraging / ensuring relevance and catalytic use of resources
+KPI 6: Partnership working is coherent and directed at leveraging and/or ensuring relevance and the catalytic use of resources

-- 6.1 Planning, programming and approval procedures enable agility in partnerships when conditions change - 6.2 Partnerships are based on an explicit statement of comparative advantage e.g. technical knowledge, convening power/partnerships, policy dialogue/advocacy - 6.3 Clear adherence to the commitment in the Busan Partnership for Effective Development Cooperation on use of country systems - 6.4 Strategies or designs identify synergies to encourage leverage/catalytic use of resources and avoid fragmentation - 6.5 Key business practices (planning, design, implementation, monitoring and reporting) are co-ordinated with other relevant partners (donors, UN agencies, etc.), as appropriate - 6.6 Key information (analysis, budgeting, management, results etc.) are shared with strategic/implementation partners on an ongoing basis - 6.7 Clear standards and procedures for accountability to beneficiaries are implemented - 6.8 Participation with national and other partners in mutual assessments of progress in implementing agreed commitments - 6.9 Knowledge base to support is deployed programing adjustments, policy dialogue and/or advocacy
+- 6.1 Planning, programming and approval procedures enable agility in partnerships when conditions change - 6.2 Partnerships based on an explicit statement of comparative advantage e.g. technical knowledge, convening power/partnerships, policy dialogue/advocacy - 6.3 Clear adherence to the commitment in the Busan Partnership for Effective Development Cooperation on use of country systems - 6.4 Strategies or designs identify synergies, to encourage leverage/catalytic use of resources and avoid fragmentation - 6.5 Key business practices (planning, design, implementation, monitoring and reporting) co-ordinated with other relevant partners (donors, UN agencies, etc.), as appropriate - 6.6 Key information (analysis, budgeting, management, results etc.) shared with strategic/implementation partners on an ongoing basis - 6.7 Clear standards and procedures for accountability to beneficiaries implemented - 6.8 Participation with national and other partners in mutual assessments of progress in implementing agreed commitments - 6.9 Deployment of knowledge base to support programing adjustments, policy dialogue and/or advocacy

-PERFORMANCE AREA: PERFORMANCE MANAGEMENT
+Performance Area: PERFORMANCE MANAGEMENT